 Whether it’s to make the daily commute feel a bit faster or to easily zip from home to beach on the weekends, an electric scooter is the kind of essential grab-and-go vehicle that makes personal transport more seamless.
-Given demand for e-scooters have skyrocketed in previous years, it’s a good idea to get across the best electric scooters for 2021 before you make the investment.
+Given demand for e-scooters has skyrocketed in previous years, it’s a good idea to get across the best electric scooters for 2022 before you make the investment.

 As popularity rises, more brands are getting involved in the electric scooter market, and they are starting to make more practical adult-sized scooters that can zip up to top speed of – no joke – 121km/h.
 Although from a regular city-purposed e-scooter you should expect around the 25-30k/h mark.

-If you’re in the market for an electric scooter you’re going to want the best bang for your buck.
+If you’re in the market for the best electric scooter you’re going to want the best bang for your buck.
 Don’t jump at whatever springs up first though – there are a few things you need to consider before deciding on what electric scooter is best for you, from the electric motor to rear suspension, hydraulic disc brakes and dual motors.
 Even more practical considerations like rider weight will need to factor into your decision before making the sizable investment in an electric scooter.